Dandupalya (film): Plot

-The woman gang member spots them in the police station they are kept and the gang go to the corrupt lawyer for help.
-The lawyer sends habeas corpus writ to Chalapathi.
-Chalapathi now conforms that they are indeed a part of Dandupalyam gang as no arrest of common migrant construction worker attracts the writ.
-He locates the other gang members and with his senior's permission, he takes them to a secluded place for 40 days to get information but they do not speak even after unbearable torture.
-When the inspector starves them, they finally speak up and agree to their crimes.
+The woman gang member spots them in the police station where they are kept and the gang go to the corrupt lawyer for help.
+The lawyer sends a habeas corpus writ to Chalapathi.
+Chalapathi now conforms that they are indeed a part of the Dandupalya gang as no arrest of common migrant construction workers attracts the writ.
+He locates the other gang members and with his senior's permission, he takes them to a secluded place for 40 days to get information but they do not speak even after unbearable torture, which included beating Lakshmi naked and clipping off the squint man's whole nails.
+When the inspector lures them with food, they finally speak up and agree to their crimes.

-Chalapathi takes them to court, the corrupt lawyer being their defense.
-The judge is provided with missing ornaments and a rape victim woman, who miraculously survives the rape, speaks as witness.
+Chalapathi takes them to court, the corrupt lawyer being their only defence.
+The judge is provided with the stolen items from the looted temples and a rape survivor as evidence, The rape survivor speaks as a witness.
 The judge sentences the gang with Chalapathi concluding what follows will be shown in Dandupalya 2.

 Cast

 Production

-Pooja Gandhi was asked to do the female lead in this film as Lakshmi, is a leader of an infamous notorious gang.
-Reluctantly she agreed to do the role, because of potential negative talk in Kannada film industry resulting in loss of her image portraying such characters.
+Pooja Gandhi was asked to do the female lead in this film as Lakshmi, the leader of the infamous Dandupalya gang.
+She agreed to do the role reluctantly, because of potential negative talk in the Kannada film industry regarding such female characters.